Masumeh Makhija

-Masumeh Makhija, sometimes credited as Masumi Makhija) is a Canadian actress and model.
-She was born in Canada.
+Masumeh Makhija (born 10 October 1984), known mononymously as Masumeh, is a Canadian actress and model based in India.
+She was born in Toronto, Ontario, Canada and hails from a well-known Indian film family.
+Her grandfather Parananand was a pioneering distributor while her uncle Gul Anand and her mother Jayshree are producers known for Chashme Buddoor, Jalwa, Khatta Meetha and Hero Hiralal.

+Makhija has appeared in two movies directed by Shona Urvashi, Chupke Se and Saas Bahu Aur Sensex.
 She started her career as a child artist appearing in commercials and TV shows like Thoda Hai Thoda ki Zaroorat Hai and Banegi Apni Baat.
 She made her film debut with Chupke Se and has since acted in a number of films, including Vishal Bhardwaj's adaptation of Macbeth entitled Maqbool.
 She has also appeared in several international productions, including the German movie, Gate to Heaven.

-She hails from a well-known film family.
-Her grandfather Parananand was a pioneering distributor while her uncle Gul Anand and her mother Jayshree are producers known for Chashme Buddoor, Jalwa, Khatta Meetha and Hero Hiralal.
-Makhija has also appeared in two movies directed by Shona Urvashi, Chupke Se and Saas Bahu Aur Sensex.

-In 2018, Makhija starred in 3 Storeys, a Farhan Akhtar production starring Sharman Joshi, Pulkit Samrat, Richa Chadda and Renuka Shahane.
+In 2018, Makhija starred in 3 Storeys, a Farhan Akhtar production starring Sharman Joshi, Pulkit Samrat, Richa Chadha and Renuka Shahane.